 Budget for surprises.
 If you’ve ever watched a home improvement show on TV, you know things go wrong in just about every major home project.
-(Just ask Tim “The Tool Man.”)
-Take the stress out of the unexpected by building room in your budget for contingencies on the front end.
-Twenty percent should do the trick.
-If you end up not using the contingency, then an upgraded appliance or a party to celebrate in your new kitchen will be a great way to redirect those funds.
+Take the stress out of the unexpected by building room in your budget for contingencies on the front end—20% should do the trick.
+If you end up not using that 20%, an upgraded appliance or a party to celebrate your new kitchen might be in order.

-Fixing it up to sell?
-Talk to a real estate agent you trust before tearing anything up.
+If you’re fixing your home up to sell, talk to a real estate agent you trust before starting demolition.
 A good pro can point you toward upgrades buyers appreciate most, so you don’t spend more money than you have to.